 Jeffrey Hsi's practice is devoted to all aspects of commercialization of technology.
 As a scientist/inventor, entrepreneur and counselor, Jeffrey has experience from all of these perspectives.
 His practice includes corporate counseling, formation and execution of intellectual property strategy, and patent prosecution and opinion work in the areas of chemistry, pharmaceuticals, biotechnology, health and beauty, agriculture, animal health, nutraceuticals, polymers, diagnostics, and medical devices.
 He also advises on issues of, and is experienced in establishing infrastructure for, development of intellectual property.
 Jeffrey's clients include multinational chemical and pharmaceutical companies, emerging biopharmaceutical companies, venture capital and financial institutions, and academic and governmental research institutions throughout the world.

 Jeffrey is an invited speaker internationally on various intellectual property issues and has lectured at the Harvard Extension School and at MIT Sloan School of Management.
 He is a co-inventor on two US Patents and co-author of numerous scientific publications and presentations.

 Jeffrey has previously served as Corporate Counsel at Amgen Inc. and as Patent Counsel and General Counsel at Kinetix Pharmaceuticals, Inc. (now Amgen Inc.).
 Before attending law school, he served as a Senior Scientist, Medicinal Chemistry at The R.W.
 Johnson Pharmaceutical Research Institute (Johnson & Johnson), as a Research Assistant Professor at the University of South Carolina and as an Undergraduate Research Scientist at the Upjohn Company.

-Jeffrey currently serves on the Board of Directors of Asian Americans Advancing Justice – AAJC (Asian American Justice Center) in Washington, D.C. where he serves on the Executive Committee and chairs the Policy and Programs Committee, and serves on the Board of Directors of the Asian Community Development Corporation (ACDC) in Boston, MA, where he serves on the Programs Committee, and is an Advisory Committee member for the Asian Community Fund at The Boston Foundation.
+Jeffrey currently serves on the Board of Directors of Asian Americans Advancing Justice – AAJC (Asian American Justice Center) in Washington, D.C. where he serves on the Executive Committee and chairs the Policy and Programs Committee, serves on the Board of Directors of the Asian Community Development Corporation (ACDC) in Boston, MA, where he serves on the Programs Committee, and is an Advisory Committee member for the Asian Community Fund at The Boston Foundation.
 Jeffrey also regularly participates as a volunteer in the Asian American Election Protection Project of the Asian American Legal Defense and Education Fund (AALDEF).